a2fpga/a2fpga_core/README.md

 - For updating the bitstream on the A2FPGA on Windows, or rebuilding or developing the A2FPGA project on Windows or Linux, you will need the Gowin V1.9.9Beta-4 Education Edition IDE (or later)
     - [Windows](https://cdn.gowinsemi.com.cn/Gowin_V1.9.9Beta-4_Education_win.zip)
     - [Linux](https://cdn.gowinsemi.com.cn/Gowin_V1.9.9Beta-4_Education.tar.gz)
-    - For updating the A2N20v2 using the Gowin Programmer from the above downloads, do the following:
+    - For updating the *A2N20v2* card using the Gowin Programmer from the above downloads, do the following:
         - Download the [a2n20v2.fs](boards/a2n20v2/impl/pnr/a2n20v2.fs) bitstream file by right-clicking on the link and choosing *Save Link As...*
         - Attach a USB cable from your PC to the Tang Nano 20K USB-C socket
         - Launch the Gowin Programmer.
-The Cable Setup dialog will appear and should detect the USB cable and the Tang Nano 20K device.
-The FPGA will appear in the device list as GW2AR-18C.
+The *Cable Setup* dialog will appear and should detect the USB cable and the Tang Nano 20K device.
+The FPGA will appear in the device list as *GW2AR-18C*.
-        - If any device appears in the device list with anything other than GW2AR-18C then click on it and hit the Delete Device button.
-If there no devices after doing this, click Scan Device and it will say *Multi-device found*, select *GW2AR-18C*.
+        - If any device appears in the device list with anything other than *GW2AR-18C* then click on it and hit the *Delete Device* button.
+If there no devices after doing this, click *Scan Device* and it will say *Multi-device found*, select *GW2AR-18C*.
         - Right click on the device and select *Configure Device*
         - Select *External Flash Mode*, choose *Generic Flash* in *External Flash Options*, leave address at *0x000000*.
 Select the `a2n20v2.fs` file in *Programming Options File Name*.
 Hit *Save*.
         - Hit *Program/Configure*.
 It will program the device.